datadive-ai/Amplitude-JavaScript/CONTRIBUTING.md

-# Contributing to the Amplitude SDK for JavaScript
+# Contributing to the Datadive SDK for JavaScript

 🎉 Thanks for your interest in contributing! 🎉